YahnisElsts/wp-extension-meta/README.md

 Requirements
 ------------
 PHP 5.2.

 Credits
 -------
-Partially based on the plugin header parsing code from the WordPress core.
+Partially based on plugin header parsing code from the WordPress core.